 Visit the Leadership Fellows web page to learn more and register for the program.

 The Center for Orientation, Transitions & Leadership is proud to sponsor Dirigo, an honor society for students who have excelled as leaders throughout their college tenure.
-Students apply and are recommended as potential members during the fall of their junior year.
+Students apply and are recommended as potential members during their junior year.
 A selection committee carefully reviews each application, and selects students representing the top leaders in their class.

 Additional information about Dirigo membership is available on the MyPC Portal.